FAQ

 Caregiver Support

-Yes, we offer a number of free classes and workshops.
-Caregiver Concepts is a one-hour class packed with information for new, current, and future caregivers.
-Topics include safety, falls, getting organized, basic legal information, local resources, and self-care.
-It is available both online and in-person.
+Yes, we offer many free classes and workshops.
+Caregiver Crash Course is a 30-minute class for new, current, and future caregivers.
+Topics include safety information, falls, getting organized, legal information, community resources, and self-care.
+It is available both online and in person.

 SourcePoint also provides a nationally proven workshop series called Powerful Tools for Caregivers (PTC).
-PTC is a six-week program that focuses on self-care, communicating in challenging situations, and making tough caregiving decisions.
-To accommodate various caregiving schedules, we offer both morning and evening classes, at least twice each year.
+PTC is a six-week program focusing on self-care, communicating in challenging situations, and making tough caregiving decisions.
+To accommodate various caregiving schedules, we offer morning and evening classes twice yearly.

-• The caregiver develops health problems which prevents them from providing quality care.
+- The caregiver develops health problems that prevent them from providing quality care.

 There is no cost attached to any caregiver program or service.
 However, donations to support the program are always welcome.